LLB (Hons) Law with Politics

 We have a high graduate employment rate:

-- The Complete University Guide reported that the University ranked second for Graduate Prospects (May 2013).
+- The Complete University Guide reported that the University ranked in the top five for Graduate Prospects (May 2014).

 Our graduates have gone on to further study at most of the world’s leading universities, including Harvard, London, Oxford and Cambridge and secured jobs in senior positions around the world.
 Among our alumni we have a graduate who became the head of his country’s civil service and one who became a leading Formula One motor-racing driver.
 Another secured a position as the Minister of Sabah and one female law graduate became the first British lawyer to become a French Advocate.